rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 If you open anaconda prompt, write 'python', then write 'import tensorflow as tf', but the output message has "cudart64_XXX.dll not found", it means the cudatoolkit version is not matched with cudnn version, and constantly searching for cuda with **X** version.

 In cudatoolkit 11.0, "cudart64_8.dll not found" may appear.
 It means the CUDAtoolkit 11.0 still scanning for cuDNN 8 files, and ignore the other cudnn versions.
+### 3. Some missing packages dependencies on TensorFlow 2.4.0...
+As I mentioned before 'pip' installation doesn't have good dependencies management as Anaconda installation with 'conda'.
+On my case there's some few packages which weirdly not installed by pip.
+I'm missing some packages like **Cython, pycocotools, scipy, and tf-models-official**.
+To resolve this, just write on prompt:

+    pip install Cython pycocotools scipy tf-models-official ...and that's it.